koordinates/python-client/docs/source/user/contributing.rst

 #.
 Update the *minimum* required versions of dependencies in :file:`setup.py`.
    Update the *exact* version of all entries in :file:`requirements.txt`.

 #.
 Run :command:`tox` from the project root.
-All tests for all supported
-   versions must pass:
+All tests for all supported Python versions must pass:

    .. code-block:: bash